CloudLabsAI-Azure/hybridworkshop/steps/6_ExploreAKSHCI.md

     ![Using kubectl to retrieve info about the application](/media/kubectl_service.png "Using kubectl to retrieve info about the application")

-1. As you can see from the image, this particular app has been assigned the IP address **192.168.0.153** and is accessible on port **80**
+1. As you can see from the image, this particular app has been assigned to the IP address **192.168.0.153** and is accessible on port **80**

 1. Now open Powershell to create a new Static NAT Mapping, run the following PowerShell command: